DesislavaSavova220665/bee_tmpl8/README.md

 ---

 ### What it looks like?
--i will put a gif.
+- i will put a gif.

 ### This game has multiple states

--Main Menu State - Displays main menu
+- Main Menu State - Displays main menu
--Game Play State - The actual game play
+- Game Play State - The actual game play
--Game Over State - Displays game over screen
+- Game Over State - Displays game over screen

 ### Features

--The bee can be controlled with arrow keys
+- The bee can be controlled with arrow keys
--The flowers gets randomly placed
+- The flowers gets randomly placed
--The bee can collect the flowers
+- The bee can collect the flowers
--Each flower increase bee score by 1 point
+- Each flower increase bee score by 1 point

 ### Build Instructions

--Requirements
+- Requirements
- -C++ compiler
+ - C++ compiler
- -Template from C++ Fast Track for Games Programming:
+ - Template from C++ Fast Track for Games Programming:

 !IMPORTANT!
 It is simple without levels and only for the entertainng of collecting flowers!